system-transparency/system-transparency/README.md

 When built as an EFI application there is one artefact `out/stboot-installation/efi-application/stboot_efi_installation.img` containing:
 * A VFAT/FAT32 partition named STBOOT marked as an EFI system partition containing:
     * LinuxBoot files compiled as an EFI stub
-    * Less critical configuration data (host_configuration.json) for stboot.
+    * Host configuration for stboot
 *An Ext4 partition named STDATA containing:
     * An OS package if boot method is set to _local_.
     * An empty directory for use as a cache if the boot method is set to _network_.